 Keep the following points in mind:

-- A presentation is not a business plan on screen
+- Your pitch is not a powerpoint of your business plan

 - Slides should contain concise ideas, not sentences